CarberryChai/cpp_notes/effect_C++.md

     }
   ```
   * **Initialization** is the process of giving an object its first value.
 For objects generated from structs and classes, initialization is performed by constructors.
-  * A **default constructor** is one that can be called without any arguments.
+  * A **default constructor** is one that can be called w**ithout any arguments**.
 Such a constructor either has no parameters or has a default value for every parameter.
   ```cpp
     class A {
       public: